ppy/osu-web/SETUP.md

 php artisan migrate:fresh --seed
 ```

-Run the above command to rebuild the database and seed with sample data.
+Run the above command to rebuild the database and populate it with sample data.
 In order for the seeder to seed beatmaps, you must enter a valid osu!
 API key as the value of the `OSU_API_KEY` property in the `.env` configuration file, as the seeder obtains beatmap data from the osu!
 API.
 The key can be obtained from [the "Legacy API" section of your account settings page](https://osu.ppy.sh/home/account/edit#legacy-api).

 ## Continuous asset generation while developing